bdelbosc/nst4a/README.md

     ansible-playbook -vv  -i inventory.py  site.yml

 The Nuxeo is not yet started.
+Note that at the moment you may need to run multiple time the site playbook, there is a java8 installation that requires to rerun the playbook.

 # Accessing